ncbroberg/starter-academic/content/authors/admin/_index.md

 Hello!

-I am a Research Associate at the [Migration Policy Centre](https://migrationpolicycentre.eu/#0) within the European University Institute ([EUI](https://www.eui.eu/en/home)) where I work on attitudes to migration and the impact of migrant labour on the resilience of essential services.
+I am a Research Associate at the [Migration Policy Centre](https://migrationpolicycentre.eu/#0) where I work on attitudes to migration and the impact of migrant labour on the resilience of essential services.

-I obtained my PhD in Economics from the EUI under the supervision of Andrea Ichino and Andrea Mattozzi in May 2022.
+I obtained my PhD in Economics from the [EUI](https://www.eui.eu/en/academic-units/department-of-economics) under the supervision of Andrea Ichino and Andrea Mattozzi in May 2022.

 My main research interests are political economy, migration, and public economics.
 You can find my CV [here](uploads/CV.pdf).